yummyweb/Glide/README.md

 - Digital Ocean
 - Azure

+Since Glide is in beta, it does not yet support all of the above cloud services.

 Glide enables you to migrate your applications from one cloud service to another with just one cli command.

 ## Usage